paulchubatyy/django-usefathom/README.md

 Fathom Analytics integration with Django projects.
 Provides ability to integrate page view tracking and goal reporting.

+> If you want to track goals instead of events, please use the 1.x.x version of the library.

 ## Installation

 Install the package: